UMNLibraries/janus/README.md

 * `subject`

 Any other `field` value will cause Janus to ignore it and log a warning.

+### Application Factory

+Janus is a [stampit](https://github.com/stampit-org/stampit) factory method that creates a [Koa v2.x](https://github.com/koajs/koa/tree/v2.x) application.
+An understanding of those technologies may help, but should not be necessary, to understand the following API sections.
+More advanced use of Janus will likely require that understanding.

 ### URI Factory Plugins